Sample data

 - The

-) for each task.
-It also includes a delete link for each task, where theloop.index0
+forloop iterates over thetasksdata passed from the Flask app and dynamically generates list items (<li>) for each task.
+It also includes a delete link for each task, where theloop.index0represents the index of the task in the list.

-Make sure to save this HTML code in a file named index.html
+Make sure to save this HTML code in a file named index.html within a templates folder in the same directory as the Python script.

 Feel free to modify the HTML code to suit your preferences and add more styling or functionality as needed.